DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry.

-(If you prefer to install ODM from Azure Container Registry instead, you can a look at [this dedicated page](README_PPA.md).)
+(If you prefer to install ODM from Azure Container Registry, you can have a look at [this dedicated page](README_PPA.md).)

 ### Using the IBM Entitled registry with your IBMid (10 min)